pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 ## Data Preparation

 The `datasets.py` module handles loading (JSONL, Parquet, CSV, HF Hub) and column standardization.
-If is built on top of HuggingFace's datasets.
+It is built on top of HuggingFace's datasets.

 ### 1. Column Mapping
 The trainer looks for specific column names.